Project Name

 Our Solution

-We provide a comprehensive solution to our client that helps to solve all the complex challenges arising that are:
+We provided a comprehensive solution to our clients that helped them to solve all the complex challenges.
+Some of those solutions are:

 • We employed data extraction and data cleansing techniques to assist the client in overcoming their challenges related to data quality, ensuring more accurate short-cycle detection.

-• Leveraging the XGBoost Library, we developed and trained a robust machine-learning model to process the enhanced data, aiding in the identification of short cycles in compressors.
+• Leveraging the XGBoost Library, we developed and trained a robust machine-learning model to process the enhanced data, which helped us identify short cycles in compressors.

 • We facilitated the deployment of the solution by integrating it with GitHub and utilizing AWS CodePipeline, streamlining the process and ensuring efficient code deployment to AWS auto-scaling.